 Our myopic understanding can lead to erroneous conclusions.

 It points towards behaviour in animals like ourselves the more instinctive and intuitive.
-Behaviour that’s not panned but emerges.
+Behaviour that’s not planned but emerges.

 Instinct is not Design